mas-bandwidth/netcode/STANDARD.md

 **netcode.io** is a simple protocol for creating secure client/server connections over UDP.

-This document describes the standard for this protocol so that people can create their own implementations.
+This document describes the standard for this protocol so people can create their own implementations.

 ## Architecture